wix-incubator/wix-code-docs/wix-data-v2/wix-data-v2/Items/guides/data-items-1-intro.md

 # About the Data Items API

-The Data Items API allows you to access and manage items in a Wix site or project's data collections.
+The Data Items API allows you to access and manage items in a Wix site's data collections.

 With the Data Items API, you can:

-+ Create and manage data items in a project or site's collections.
++ Create and manage data items in a site's collections.
 + Retrieve data items from a collection individually or with filtering and sorting queries.
 + Create and manage reference fields.
 + Perform aggregations and calculations on data in collections.